Table of Contents[Hide][Show]

 What to Know About Visiting Hawaii During COVID-19 Restrictions

+This Fairmont Orchid review wouldn’t be complete without discussing need-to-know travel information.
 The Big Island is subject to the state of Hawaii rules.
-The biggest travel hurdle is taking an authorized COVID-19 test no more than 72 hours prior to departure.
-You must upload the results to a Hawaii Safe Travels account prior to departure so that you can skip quarantine.
+You must take an authorized COVID-19 test no more than 72 hours prior to departure.
+You’ll upload the results to a Hawaii Safe Travels account prior to departure so that you can skip quarantine.
 Kids’ results can be uploaded into one of the adult Hawaii Safe Travels account.
 If you get in a bind, as we did, with one family member’s results not coming back in time, you may be scrambling for another alternative.
 Many airports offer rapid tests on site.
 We were lucky enough to be able to get one of these after checking in and going through security.